Skip to main content

 A company with $10 billion in working capital locked up for 300 days pays roughly $300 million annually in financing costs at current rates.
 That comes straight off the bottom line.

 Companies with negative CCCs face the opposite dynamic — they earn interest on cash they haven't yet paid out.
-Apple sits on $67 billion in cash and short-term investments, partly because its −34 day CCC continuously generates working capital.
+Apple sits on roughly $67 billion in cash and short-term investments, partly because its −34 day CCC continuously generates working capital.
 That cash earned Apple roughly $2.4 billion in interest income last fiscal year.

 Boeing's 336-day CCC contributed to its negative interest coverage of −1.24x in Q4 2025.
 The company cannot cover interest expenses from operating income.
 Capital locked in a year-long inventory cycle is capital that can't service debt.